Agshinhummatov/E-CommerceAPI-ASP.NET-Core-OnionArchitectureProject/README.md

 # E-Commerce API - ASP.NET Core Onion Architecture

+## Clinte Angular Project
-The advanced version of this project is available at [E-CommerceClient-AngularProject](https://github.com/Agshinhummatov/E-Commerce-Client-Angular)
+The advanced version of this project is available at [E-CommerceClient-AngularProject](https://github.com/Agshinhummatov/E-Commerce-Client-Angular), which is the Angular-based frontend client that consumes this API.

 ## Overview
 This project provides a RESTful API to support an e-commerce system.
 The API is built using **ASP.NET Core** and follows the **Onion Architecture** pattern to ensure clean separation of concerns, scalability, and maintainability.